 Improves Energy Levels

 Feeling sleepy or lethargic during the day?
 Having some chamomile lavender mint tea or any other kind of tea with mint could help boost your energy levels.
-A randomized controlled trial published in 2018 showed that taking peppermint oil capsules helped boost energy levels (37).
-A study published by the International Journal of Psychophysiology in 2005 inhaling peppermint oil helps reduce daytime sleepiness (32).
+A randomized controlled trial published in 2018 showed that taking peppermint oil capsules helped fight the mental fatigue that comes with extended cognitive tasks (37).
+A study published by the International Journal of Psychophysiology in 2005 suggested that inhaling peppermint oil may help reduce daytime sleepiness (32).

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!